-2. They kill other Spiders.
+2. They kill their own kind.
 When Spiders come into contact with one another, a gladiator-like competition frequently unfolds –and the winner eats the loser.
 If your basement hosts common Long-Legged Cellar Spiders, this is why the population occasionally shifts from numerous smaller individuals to fewer, larger ones.
-That Long-Legged Cellar Spider, by the way, is known to kill Black Widow Spiders, making it a powerful ally.
+That Long-Legged Cellar Spider, by the way, is known to kill Black Widows, making it a powerful ally.

 3. They help curtail disease spread.
 Spiders feast on many household pests that can transmit disease to humans –Mosquitoes, Fleas, Flies, Cockroaches and a host of other disease-carrying critters.